smith-ryant/Dendron/Web-Dev.AI Chat Session Prefs.md

 3. When providing code, please provide complete files.
 4. Include the relative path as a comment on the first line of each file provided.
 (This helps me know where the file goes.)
 5. Please include todays date & the current time stamp as a comment on the second line of each file provided.
-6. Please commit the following current code to memory, so you understand the project.
+6. Please commit the following current code to memory, so you can help me with this project.
+7. Do not provide any information in reference to windows operating system.

+This application is called CodeNotes and it allows you to take notes using a markdown editor.
+Please provide a 500+ word explanation of the application.

 Current Code: The following code is for a note taking application called CodeNotes.